 The snow was left behind by the ‘Beast-from-the-east’ - a cold snap that came across from Siberia in 2018.

-Unfortunately, Wainwright's excavation exposed only two-thirds of it, and even that is lost to us beneath the embankment of the new road.
+Professor Wainwright discovered the Southern Circle in 1966/68 when excavating in advance of the Countess Road, which replaced the old road with its dangerous bend that caused several accidents.
+Unfortunately, Wainwright's excavation exposed only two-thirds of the Southern Circle, and even that is lost to us beneath the embankment of the new road.
 Thankfully, the remaining one-third was investigated by archaeology and the Time Team in 2005, but not with the same thoroughness as Wainwright’s dig.

 Note the red vehicle on the extreme right of the above picture because the following photo was taken near it.